RockLib/RockLib.Encryption/README.md

 bool canEncryptBar = crypto.CanEncrypt("bar"); // Should return false.
 ```

-NOTE: If we want use the "default" key (as defined by the particular implementation of `ICrypto`), pass `null` as the value for the `keyIdentifier` parameter.
+NOTE: If we want use the "default" key (as defined by the particular implementation of `ICrypto`), pass `null` as the value for the `credentialName` parameter.

 ```c#
 ICrypto cryptoA = // Assume you have an implementation of ICrypto that has a default key.